-The UFL’s first task is pilot testing promising low-cost and high-value actions to optimize operations of the Final 50 Feet of the urban goods delivery system.
+The UFL’s first task is pilot testing promising low-cost and high-value actions to optimize operations in the Final 50 Feet of the urban goods delivery system.
 The Final 50 Feet is defined as the supply chain segment that begins when trucks pull into a parking space and stop moving—in public load/unload spaces at the curb or in an alley, or in a building’s loading dock or internal freight bay.
-It tracks the delivery process inside buildings, and ends where the customer takes receipt of their goods.
-The top goals for the Final 50 Feet research project are:
+It tracks the delivery process inside buildings and ends where the customer takes receipt of their goods.

 1. Reduce dwell time (the time a truck is parked in a load/unload space in the city).
 Reaching this goal has both public and private benefits:

 - Lower costs for delivery firms, and therefore potentially lower costs for their customers;

 - More efficient use of public and private truck load/unload spaces creates more capacity without building additional spaces; and

 - More space for other vehicles to move through alleys—trucks can legally unload at both ends of the alley, blocking other uses.